bilalsoomro/debugging-deep-neural-networks/README.md

 ### Objective evaluations
 - maximize_noise_classifier_10k.py - python script to maximize 10k noise samples to a class using the speech classifier
 - maximize_noise_decoder_10k.py - python script to maximize 10k noise samples to a class using the combined model of speech classifier and decoder(prior)
-- 10k_maximization_experiment.sh - bash script to run the experiments objective experiments
+- 10k_maximization_experiment.sh - bash script to run the objective experiments
 - noise_to_class_heatmaps.py - python script to visualize the results of the 10k noise samples maximization experiments
     - usage: python3 noise_to_class_heatmaps.py results/decoder classifier_heatmap.pdf